Eventfulness of form

 ![]() |

-The bungalow's south wall (its true gable end) differs totally from the street facade in treatment, comprising an asymmetric assembly of window shapes, types, sizes and formats integrated into a coherent whole (as shown in the photos below: balanced overall, window placement dictated by the floor plan).
-On this wall Savage delivers a facade that displays what Nicholas Pevsner once characterized as the English genius for 'informal grouping' (c.f., The Englishness Of English Art).
+The bungalow's south wall (its actual gable end) differs totally from the street facade in treatment, comprising an asymmetric assembly of window shapes, types, sizes and formats integrated into a consistent whole (as shown in the photos below: balanced overall, window placement dictated by the floor plan).
+On this wall Savage delivers a facade displaying what author Nicholas Pevsner once characterized as the English genius for "informal grouping" (cf. The Englishness Of English Art).

 ![]() |

-Along this wall, two projecting bays sport unusual fixed-pane leaded-glass windows, one (to the left, photo above) a transom placed above two leaded-glass casements, the other a standalone window composed of honeycomb-shaped (hexagonal) panes.
-Untypically for this house, the roofed bays on the south wall also sport exposed rafter tails - a touch of Craftsman-type styling - whereas the main soffits are enclosed, hiding the rafters in a manner consistent with many local Arts and Crafts-style buildings.
-The south wall impresses the viewer as dramatically as the street facade, while exhibiting entirely different features (continuing Savage's pattern of jogging exterior wall planes to achieve livelier movement).
-Due to the way the land falls away at the south-east corner, which necessitates a much-deeper stone foundation there, the south facade appears dramatically taller than the opposite, north-facing, gable end (photo below) where the building appears to rest directly on the ground, without visible foundation, and is clearly just one storey high.
+Along this wall, two projecting bays sport unusual fixed-pane leaded-glass windows, one (to the left, photo above) a transom placed over two leaded-glass casements, the other a standalone window composed of honeycomb-shaped (hexagonal) panes.
+Untypically for this house, the roofed bays on the south wall also sport exposed rafter tails - a touch of Craftsman-type styling - whereas the main soffits are enclosed, hiding the rafters in a manner consistent with local Arts and Crafts styling.
+The south wall impresses the viewer as dramatically as the street facade, while exhibiting entirely different features (but yet continuing Savage's pattern of jogging of exterior wall planes to achieve movement).
+Due to the way the land falls away at the south-east corner, necessitating a much-deeper stone foundation there, the south facade appears to be dramatically taller than the north-facing gable end (photo below) where the building appears to be resting directly on the ground, without visible foundation, and is clearly only one storey high.

 ![]() |